Sclerotherapy at the Advanced Liposuction Center

 - No scarring

-First, the patient is given topical anesthetic by our expert injectors, and then a tiny needle is placed into the vein, releasing the sclerosing agent, causing them to shrink, close off and eventually disappear.
+First, we give the patient topical anesthetic by our expert injectors, and then next place a tiny needle into the vein.
+Ultimately releasing the sclerosing agent, causing them to shrink.
+The veins close off and eventually disappear.
 Discomfort is minimal and the treatment takes about 30 minutes or less.
-Results can be seen within one month or less.
+We can see results within one month or less.
 Some patients may need more than one treatment to achieve optimal results.
 Because vein disease is progressive and has no cure, we recommend regular follow-up visits after every type of treatment.

 The best part of sclerotherapy is the immediate relief.
 In fact, after the procedure you will likely be able to drive yourself home.
 While you may not be able to immediately jump into cardio for a short while, your regular daily activities will remain mostly unaffected.